Banner artwork by Cristian Storto / Shutterstock.com

 Continuously assess the risks associated with non-compliance, including potential fines and reputational damage.
 Implement measures to mitigate these risks, such as establishing internal controls and compliance monitoring systems.

-Disclaimer: the information in any resource collected in this virtual library should not be construed as legal advice or legal opinion on specific facts and should not be considered representative of the views of its authors, its sponsors, and/or ACC.
+Disclaimer: The information in any resource in this website should not be construed as legal advice or as a legal opinion on specific facts, and should not be considered representing the views of its authors, its sponsors, and/or ACC.
 These resources are not intended as a definitive statement on the subject addressed.
-Rather, they are intended to serve as a tool providing practical advice and references for the busy in-house practitioner and other readers.
+Rather, they are intended to serve as a tool providing practical guidance and references for the busy in-house practitioner and other readers.